chiperific/wmrecc_timesheet/README.markdown

 ## Minor tweaks:
 * A user could over-run their timeoff hours per year w/o warning.
+* * page refreshes on resize (for datatables) because dataTables are not responsive (or at least not with search and display count functions)
 * Timesheet#update redirects to the timesheet#index for the user from the params.
 Maybe an issue?
 * Timesheet_controller#new and #edit - building weekdays and cats is not DRY